kubkon/zelf/README.md

 ```
 zelf [-hS] [--help] <FILE>
             --help              Display this help and exit
+        -a, --all               Equivalent to having all flags on
         -h, --file-header       Display the ELF file header
         -S, --section-headers   Display the sections' header
 ```